Frequently asked questions.

 How long is the Scope Probe?

-The standard Scope is 150cm long.
-If you would like to collect data deeper than that, we offer additional segments that can be screwed on to extend the length (+50cm each).
+The standard Scope comes in either 220cm or 300cm lengths .
 There isn't a theoretical limit to how deep of snowpacks the scope will work in, but if the snowpack becomes too hard, it will be difficult to push the Scope through.

 How long will the battery last?